-We recognise there are various situations and circumstances in our students' work in the financial planning process and, as such, have developed the work experience requirement to account for this.
+We recognise there are various situations and circumstances in our candidates' work in the financial planning process and, as such, have developed the work experience requirement to account for this.
 The nature of the experience is classified as indirect experience or direct experience.

-Defining 'direct and indirect experience' for Pathway One
+Defining 'direct and indirect experience'